Cyber-Chic/cosmos/README.md

 ---

 > ### **Bridging Earth to stars: The globe and cosmos as my canvas.**
 > I contribute to open science projects and translate my cosmic observations into poetry and visual art.
-Right now, a historic art exhibition in outer space is officially underway: my flagship artwork is queued to broadcast from a digital satellite screen directly over the **Pyramids**, while a collection of my cosmic prints is slated to launch into space aboard commercial rockets.
+Right now, a stellar art exhibition in outer space is officially underway: my flagship artwork is queued to broadcast from a digital satellite screen directly over the **Pyramids**, while a collection of my cosmic prints is slated to launch into space aboard commercial rockets.
 >
 > Simultaneously, the exhibition grounds are expanding right here on Earth.
 The global treasure hunt has officially begun, with physical books and art pieces already hidden across multiple states, alongside an upcoming release of custom coins containing clues to the space phenomena that inspire my work.
 Find a hidden piece, unveil the full verse, and connect the cosmos to Earth.